-Before joining Be and Belong Counseling, Kelly worked for four years at a foster and adoption agency, supporting foster and adoptive families as well as biological families within the child welfare system.
-She also has experience working with adolescents as a high school teacher and a youth ministry leader.
-Additionally, Kelly is a parent to three children and has spent the past several years as a stay-at-home mother and a student.
+Before joining Be and Belong Counseling, Kelly worked for four years at a foster and adoption agency, supporting foster, adoptive, and biological families within the child welfare system.
+She also brings experience working with adolescents as a high school teacher and youth ministry leader.
+As a parent of three, Kelly draws from both personal and professional experience in her work with children and families.

-In her free time, Kelly enjoys spending quality time with her family, practicing breath work,dancing, getting out into nature, exploring new places, and connecting deeply with close friends.
+In her free time, Kelly enjoys spending time with her family and friends, practicing breathwork, dancing, cooking, being outdoors, and exploring new places.

 • I am a white European American with Scandinavian ancestors who immigrated to the Midwest as farmers three to five generations ago.